Skip to main content

 Tips for Caregivers

-It’s natural to feel shocked, confused, guilty, frustrated or angry when you find out someone you love is thinking of suicide.
-While attending to the emotional needs of a child or youth in our life, we might overlook our own well-being.
+It’s natural to feel shocked, confused, guilty, frustrated, or angry when you find out someone you love is thinking of suicide.
+While attending to the emotional needs of a child or youth, it is also common to overlook your own well-being.
 Supporting someone with thoughts of suicide isn’t something to deal with on your own.
 Be realistic and acknowledge boundaries in your role as a parent or caregiver.
-You may find talking to someone you trust particularly helpful—a friend, partner or mental health professional.
-If you’d rather keep things private, you can also get support from telephone and online services, such as
+You may find it particularly helpful to talk to someone you trust: a friend, partner or mental health professional.
+If you’d rather keep things private, you can also get support from telephone and online services, such as:

 It can be helpful to take some time out for yourself to do the things that make you feel comforted.
-It may feel selfish, but it’s important to remember that you’re best able to support others when you’re taking care of yourself.
-Showing the child or youth in your life that you’re willing and open to look after yourself and get help through a tough time models the importance of seeking help and prioritizing mental health and self-care.
-As practicing self-care often includes connection with friends, family, pets, spiritual practice or time in nature, this also models the value of connectedness, which is shown to be linked to overcoming thoughts of suicide.
+It’s important to remember that you’re best able to support others when you’re taking care of yourself.
+Showing the youth in your life that you’re willing and open to look after yourself through a tough time models the importance of seeking help and prioritizing mental health and self-care.
+As practicing self-care often includes connection with friends, family, pets, spiritual practice or nature, this also models the value of connectedness, which is shown to be linked to overcoming thoughts of suicide.

 Where to from here?

-If your child or youth is at immediate riskif they have done something to try and kill themselves or they are threatening to do socall 911 or go to the local hospital.
+If your child is at immediate risk and has tried to end their life or they are threatening to do so in the near future, call 911 or go to your local hospital’s emergency room.

 If it is not an immediate emergency, there are other options for support.
 If possible, seek agreement from the child or youth in your life to get help from another source.